 - A normal roast turkey can take several hours to roast and you have to cook it at a lower temperature or else the skin will burn right up before all of the turkey is fully cooked; however, with the Spatchcock method you can crank the heat up high and roast that bird in way less time and the skin crisps up just heavenly.

 - Save that Turkey backbone!!
-That combined with the turkey ‘innards’ (giblets and neck) make for a wayyy more flavorful gravy.
+That combined with the turkey ‘innards’ (giblets and neck) makes for a wayyy more flavorful gravy.

 So, unless you want your giant bird up for display as a centerpiece at thanksgiving– spatchcocking is a great way to get a delicious turkey on the table!
 You can cut it up and serve the most delicious, fastest, easiest route to a fantastic turkey!

-Now, let’s talk about how to make your bird whole30/paleo approved.
+Now, let’s talk about how to make your Whole30 Spatchcocked Turkey + Turkey Gravy Whole30/Paleo approved.
 Typically, turkeys are smothered in butter– but thanks to ghee you can have just as delicious of a turkey on the table.
 Honestly, I couldn’t tell a difference at all!
 My favorite Ghee that I always use is Fourth and Heart Ghee.
 I love the taste of the ghee and love that they have tons of different flavored ghee as well.
-For this recipe, I just used their classic, grass fed ghee butter– however, their california garlic would be a great one to use as well!!
+For this recipe, I just used their classic, grass-fed ghee butter– however, their California garlic would be a great one to use as well!!
 Combined with TONS of fresh herbs, your turkey will be freaking fantastic!

 Happy Thanksgiving to you, my friends!!
-I hope you enjoy lots of great food and time with your loved ones!
+I hope you enjoy this Whole30 Spatchcocked Turkey + Turkey Gravy, lots of great food and time with your loved ones!

 - 1 (12-14 lb) Turkey, backbone removed (spatchcocked) -- see video that I linked on how to do this.